John Moran (composer): Collaboration with Saori Tsukada: 2005–2011

 In 2005, Moran began to work exclusively with Japanese-born dancer Saori Tsukada, who in numerous reviews was described as a performer of unusual precision and stage presence.
-It was said that after seeing Tsukada from a distance on the street one afternoon, the composer knew the two strangers were "meant" to work together, and waited for her to return during a power outage in 2003.
+After seeing Tsukada from a distance on the street one afternoon, the composer knew the two strangers were "meant" to work together, and waited for her to return during a power outage in 2003.

 This seems to have marked a shift in subject matter for Moran, who then began to appear in his works as himself, often telling highly personal stories about his bizarre life, and describing (in artistic terms) an "obsession" with his then next-door-neighbor, Tsukada.

 In numerous articles Tsukada has been described as Moran's "muse".
 In Tsukada's description, "If I am the disciplined Japanese girl, then he is the picture of what people think of as a tortured artist.".
 Their collaborations, under the title John Moran...and his neighbor, Saori seemed to see immediate critical success.

 In 2008, Moran relocated his career to play to almost exclusively to European audiences, along with a radical change in format.
 In interviews, Moran describes having turned away from the type of large-scale multimedia productions he was known for throughout the 1990s and instead began to create intimate works, often for one or two performers, sans any type of theatrical setting.
-His series of duets under the title John Moran..and his neighbor, Saori—with dancer and performer Saori Tsukada—saw praise and European touring throughout the years of 2005-2011.
-In 2007, The New York Times described Moran and Tsukada as "one of the most important and innovate collaborations of the year".
+His series of duets with dancer Tsukada saw praise and European touring throughout the years of 2005-2011.
+In 2007, The New York Times described the pair as "one of the most important and innovate collaborations of the year".